kokoslabs/apipie/docs/src/basic_syntax/service_api_keys_and_rate_limiting.md

 }
 ```

-that code there has the rate limits set to 3 requests every half a minute, than it refreshes
+That code there has the rate limits set to 3 requests every half a minute, than it refreshes.

-example
+Example
 ```json

 {